Mount St. Louis

 Mount St. Louis (67°9′S 67°30′W) is a mountain on Arrowsmith Peninsula in Graham Land, Antarctica.
 Its ice-covered slopes rise to 1,280 m, making it a prominent landmark immediately east of The Gullet.
 It was first sighted and roughly charted in 1909 by the French Antarctic Expedition (FAE) under J.B.
 Charcot.
-Surveyed in 1948 by the Falklands Islands Dependencies Survey (FIDS) who named it for Canadian pilot Peter B. St. Louis.
+Surveyed in 1948 by the Falkland Islands Dependencies Survey (FIDS) who named it for Canadian pilot Peter B. St. Louis.